Mak2006/gcp-cloud-labs/Lab 6 Usig BigQuery to do analysis.md

 ### Bigquery
-Business need - None as such, here we use
-In these labs we use the public data sets and play
+Business need - None as such, here we use public data sets and fire querires using Bq dashboard to evaluate BQ.

 The data set is
 Select **bigquery-public-data** > **new_york_citibike** > **citibike_trips** table.